toladata/Knowledgebase/en/6-programs/team.md

 #### Why list your team members?

-Having a list of all users who can create, edit and view your program data is crucial to keeping it secure and your program management.
+Having an up to date list of all users who can create, edit and view your program data is crucial to keeping it secure and for your program management.

 #### Adding team members